aerogear-attic/aerogear-app-metrics/README.md

 '
 ```

-You will see the data returned back in the response.
+Successful requests will return an empty 204 response.

 If you have the `psql` command line tools you can connect to the Database and verify the data was inserted.